bakossandor/signup_login/README.md

 A simple signup / login interface - full stack

 2018MAY06
+- CLIENT
+    - vue-cli webpack-simple
     - vue-router
         - all the routes we need
         - history mode
     - vuetify
         - basic UI with the routes
+- SERVER
+    - express
+    - cors
+    - morgan
+    - body-parser